suffolklibraries/sljekyll/_events/woodbridge-2018-02-17-elly-griffiths.md

 You can buy a copy of Elly's new book, [<cite>The Dark Angel</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2317358), on the night and get it signed.

-**This is a Woodbridge Emporium event.
-Book tickets by visiting the shop at 66 Thoroughfare, Woodbridge, IP12 1AL or calling 01394 382382.**
+To book tickets, contact the library.
+You can also get tickets from Woodbridge Emporium at 66 Thoroughfare, Woodbridge, IP12 1AL or by calling them on 01394 382382.

 Ticket price includes refreshments, raffle ticket and book discount.